dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 	db.employees.find({manager: ObjectId("4d85c7039ab0fd70a117d730")})

 Rien de magique ici.
-Dans le pire des cas, la plupart du temps, l'absence d'union pourra être compensée par une simple requête supplémentaire (probablement indexée).
+Dans le pire des cas, la plupart du temps, l'absence de jointure pourra être compensée par une simple requête supplémentaire (probablement indexée).

-## Arrays and Embedded Documents ##
+## Tableaux et documents embarqués ##
+Mongo n'a peut-être pas de jointures, mais a des
 Just because MongoDB doesn't have joins doesn't mean it doesn't have a few tricks up its sleeve.
 Remember when we quickly saw that MongoDB supports arrays as first class objects of a document?
 It turns out that this is incredibly handy when dealing with many-to-one or many-to-many relationships.
 As a simple example, if an employee could have two managers, we could simply store these in an array:

 	db.employees.insert({_id: ObjectId("4d85c7039ab0fd70a117d733"), name: 'Siona', manager: [ObjectId("4d85c7039ab0fd70a117d730"), ObjectId("4d85c7039ab0fd70a117d732")] })